dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 ## General Tweaks

 If you are running an Intel [Alder Lake](https://en.wikipedia.org/wiki/Alder_Lake) CPU or AMD [Ryzen 7000](https://en.wikipedia.org/wiki/List_of_AMD_Ryzen_processors#Ryzen_7000_series) Series CPU or newer, upgrade to Windows 11 to use the new Thread Director.
-Alternatively, you may be able to disable your efficiency cores (E-Cores) in your motherboard settings, but this may impact performance and battery life in other applications.
+Alternatively, you may be able to disable your efficiency cores (E-Cores) in your motherboard settings, but this may impact performance and power consumption in other applications.

 Install any available Windows updates.